CodyHager/HRDC-IMS/README.md

 # HRDC-IMS
-Project for CSCI 423- an inventory management system (IMS) for the HRDC.
+Project for ESOF 423- an inventory management system (IMS) for the HRDC.